For those wishing to apply for QEST Scholarship funding, applications are open until 18 February 2019.

 Do I need to have been born in the UK?

-No. However, you must live and work permanently in the UK to be eligible for a scholarship.
+No. However, you must be living and working permanently in the UK to be eligible for Scholarship funding.

 Can I apply for funding for purchasing equipment and/or business start-ups?